binarybottle/engram/README.md

 ## Summary of steps and results  <a name="summary">

-- Step 1: Distribute the 8 most frequent letters (4 vowels, 4 consonants) to the left and right
+- Step 1: Arrange the most frequent vowels and consonants
-- Step 2: Add command shortcut characters on the left or right
+- Step 2: Add command shortcut characters
-- Step 3: Distribute 8 of the remaining letters to the left and right
+- Step 3: Arrange the remaining letters
-- Step 4: Optimize arrangement of all letters on the left and right
-- Step 5: Arrange punctuation marks and characters in easy-to-remember places
+- Step 4: Arrange punctuation marks in easy-to-remember places

-### 1. Distribute the 8 most frequent letters (4 vowels, 4 consonants) to the left and right
+### Step 1: Arrange the most frequent vowels and consonants

+My goal was to arrange 24 of the 26 letters in 8 columns of keys requiring no lateral movements, with 2 middle columns reserved for punctuation.

+First, I selected 5 keys on the left and right sides having the strongest finger positions, and assigned to these keys the top-scoring arrangement of the 5 vowels and of the 5 most frequent consonants.
+In prior experiments, vowels on the left got consistently higher scores, so we will continue with vowels on the left:

+#### **E**, T, **A, O, I**, N, S, R, H, L, D, C, **U**, M, F, P, G, W, Y, B, V, K, X, J, Q, Z
-**E, T, A, O, I, N, S, R**, H, L, D, C, U, M, F, P, G, W, Y, B, V, K, X, J, Q, Z
+#### E, **T**, A, O, I, **N, S, R, H**, L, D, C, U, M, F, P, G, W, Y, B, V, K, X, J, Q, Z

-My goal was to arrange 24 of the 26 letters in finger-column keys (requiring no lateral movements) with 2 columns reserved for punctuation between the left and right sides.
-Our optimization algorithm splits the 8 most frequent letters across left and right sides:
+                      Left:            Right:

-                   -  -  O  -        -  S  -  -
+                   -  -  U  -        -  R  -  -
-                   -  I  E  A        T  N  R  -
+                   I  O  E  A        H  T  S  N
                    -  -  -  -        -  -  -  -

-This algorithm also generates a mirror image of the above arrangement:

-                   -  -  S  -        -  O  -  -
+                   -  -  U  -        -  S  R  -
-                   -  R  N  T        A  E  I  -
+                   I  O  E  A        H  T  N  -
                    -  -  -  -        -  -  -  -

-In all of the following steps, we build a layout from both arrangements but only show the top arrangement for clarity.
-These initial arrangements are very reasonable, as they place letters of decreasing frequency in positions of decreasing finger strength, and roll in for most common bigrams: IO, EA, IE, NT, ST, RT (not TR or NS).
+These arrangements are very reasonable, as they place vowels of decreasing frequency in positions of decreasing strength, and the most common bigrams are easy to type.

-#### **Details** <br>
+#### Details
 The optimization algorithm finds every permutation of a given set of letters (40,320 for this intial set of 8), maps these letter permutations to a set of keys, and ranks these letter-key mappings according to a score reflecting ease of typing key pairs and frequency of letter pairs (bigrams).
 The score is the average of the scores for all possible bigrams in this arrangement.
 The score for each bigram is a product of the frequency of occurrence of that bigram and the factors Flow, Strength, and Speed:

 **Flow**: measure of ease of a finger transition from the first in a pair of letters to the second